 If you do, your domain and server are all working in perfect unison.
 And now, the fun part starts - it's time to make your website pretty!

-#4: Construct Your Website
+#4: Design And Customize Your Website

 - Do I plan to sell online?
 If so, consider using WooCommerce, which is a powerful tool that may turn your teeny blog into a dazzling online store.
 There are plenty of WooCommerce tutorials available, too.